pmaisuri/mycode/README.md

 # mycode
 This repo is from Advance python training

-Abstract
+#Abstract

-#this is testing Github account
+Tthis is testing Github account